 S/F

 The signs did not work, my Afghan families who had submitted the proper paperwork, had paid the $3,000 for required medical exams and clearance, and had already been issued visa’s never made it past the gate.
-Apparently female sports teams made it in, a collection of Special Forces dudes started the Pineapple express to get their people inside.
-That was no doubt rewarding for them but their victories came the at the expense of the Afghans who were qualified, had done the paperwork, had waited their turn, and who face legitimate threats if they returned home.
+Female sports teams made it in, and a collection of Special Forces dudes started the Pineapple Express to get their people inside.
+That was no doubt rewarding for them, but their victories came at the expense of the qualified Afghans, who had done the paperwork, had waited their turn, and faced legitimate threats if they returned home.
 I’m not being bitter, I would have done the exact same thing had I been in their shoes.

-The Kabul NEO was a fiasco and it did not come remotely close to achieving the mission assigned which was to get American citizens, allies, and Afghans who had applied for Visas under the SIV P1 or P2 program out.
-We did not get all the Americans or allies out, and we barely made a dent in the visa applicants.
+The Kabul NEO was a fiasco, and it did not come remotely close to achieving the mission assigned, which was to remove American citizens, allies, and Afghans who had applied for Visas under the SIV P1 or P2 program.
+We did not remove all Americans or their allies, and barely dented the number of visa applicants.

 It is now time to rethink our military.
-I am not comfortable having an army capable of fighting 20 years without a declaration of war.
+I am uncomfortable having an army capable of fighting for 20 years without declaring war.
 I no longer trust our military leadership or our civilian masters to do what is best for the country instead of what is best for themselves.

-I was hoping for a win – getting one family would have a victory of sorts, getting a dozen out would have been better.
-But the confusion generated by trying to conduct a NEO from Kabul International and not Bagram Airbase crushed any hope of getting the Afghans who earned the right to become Americans out as we had promised.
-And just to rub it in good and hard the general who headed this debacle arranged to have a portrait of himself taken as “the last man out”.
-I was hoping for a win but what I got was a kick in the balls from an organization that has lost its way and is no longer worthy of our trust or confidence.
+I was hoping for a win – getting one family would have been a victory of sorts, getting a dozen out would have been better.
+But the confusion generated by trying to conduct a NEO from Kabul International and not Bagram Airbase crushed any hope of getting the Afghans who earned the right to become Americans out, as we had promised.
+And to rub it in good and hard, the general who headed this debacle arranged to have a portrait of himself taken as “the last man out”.
+I was hoping for a win, but I got a kick in the balls from an organization that has lost its way and is no longer worthy of our trust or confidence.

 “I no longer trust our military leadership or our civilian masters to do what is best for the country instead of what is best for them.”
 This is the saddest line in your whole post.
 I share your sentiment.